 If you and some other flashpackers are all getting the same flight, we recommend splitting the taxi journey.

 - What fitness levels do I need for this trip?

 We recommend having a read-through of the itinerary above, and getting in touch if you have specific questions on fitness.
 Overall, the trip is relatively relaxed.

 - What are the drive times like?

-This is a trip for travellers that enjoy a road trip.
+This is a trip for travelers that enjoy a road trip.
 The total drive time is around 50 hours so we don’t advise joining if you suffer badly with motion sickness or any other ailment that extensive travel can make worse.
 We use a comfortable vehicle, complete with Bluetooth through which you can connect your Flash Pack Spotify playlist, but there are some long drives, like from Marrakech to the Sahara desert, for example.
-We do break up the drives with local and authentic experiences like visiting a local pottery chez, but it’s worth noting that you could be in the vehicle for up to five hours on most of the travelling days.
+We do break up the drives with local and authentic experiences like visiting a local pottery chez, but it’s worth noting that you could be in the vehicle for up to five hours on most of the traveling days.